isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A class that must acquire a caller-provided resource during construction often cannot have a default constructor, but it does not fall under this guideline because such a class is usually not copyable anyway:

-    // std::lock_guard is not a copyable value type.
+    // std::lock_guard is not a copyable type.
     // It does not have a default constructor. lock_guard g {mx};  // guard the mutex mx lock_guard g2;      // error: guarding nothing